a-flyleaf/ygbtdm/scenes.md

 Joce has found "Gary," or at least a hollow shell that looks and sounds like Gary, but with hollow sockets for eyes, sloughing skin, joints in the wrong places.
 He's grown considerably but much, much scrawnier, and barely (but all too) intelligible; why'd he get left behind?
 It almost sounds like he's crying.

 Joce tries to talk to him, but he keeps reaching out and every time she dodges he gets more agitated—and more active.
 (She's also grabbed his bat, though she only uses it to try holding him back; this also makes him worse.)
 Before long she's trying to half-run backwards up to the surface, but Gary keeps banging around as if he's trying to trap them both.
 (He hits himself more than he's attacking her.)
 As he closes in, Joce finally tries to hit back.
 The wound rots white immediately; for a moment Gary seems lucid, says "Run," then goes on full offense.
-Joce bats down a support, says she's sorry she couldn't save him, and escapes, leaving the entire cavern to close in behind her.
+Joce bats down a support, says goodbye, and escapes, leaving the entire cavern to close in behind her.

+She's sorry she couldn't save him.

 ## flashbacks 7--8
 Visual note: in the first and second flashbacks, Joce is wearing some kind of clothing or accessory related to the action franchise.
 The logo also appears in the game in the fifth flashback.